divyanshrajpoot9/CoffeeHouse/README.md

 - **<option>**: Represents an item within a `<select>` dropdown.
 -
-## Certainly, here's an explanation of the CSS properties listed:
+## Here's an explanation of the CSS properties listed:

 - `color`: Sets the text color.